varemenos/verepo/README.md

 ## Credits

-The `CONTRIBUTE.md` file of this project is a slightly modified copy `CONTRIBUTE.md` file from the normalize.css project.
+* The `CONTRIBUTE.md` file of this project is a slightly modified copy `CONTRIBUTE.md` file from the normalize.css project.
+* Some of the partials in this repo were inspired by [scut](https://github.com/davidtheclark/scut)

 	#TODO add more